“How can we make our RTI/MTSS meetings work better?”

 A healthy MTSS system consists of three different types of meetings that have three different functions and formats.

-- The Student Check-in Meeting
+- The Individual Student Support Meeting

 - The Grade/Content Team Community Meeting